MaxMaeder/Python-Notes/index.md

 # Tuples support all methods from lists that don't involve mutation
 ```

+- Because tuples are immutable they can be serialized which makes them useful for keying `dict`s, etc.

 #### Named Tuple

+#### Tuple Comparisons

 ### Set
 Python sets are mutable, unordered collections of unique items, backed by a hash table.